Foods That Balance Hormones: What to Eat and Avoid

 The good news is that we have more control over our hormones than we might think.
 By making healthy lifestyle choices, especially when it comes to our diet, we can support hormonal balance and feel our best.

 Just like a car needs the right fuel to run smoothly, your body needs the right nutrients to keep its hormones in balance.
-It turns out that what you put on your plate can have a direct impact on your hormonal health.
+What you put on your plate can have a direct impact on your hormonal health.

 Food as Hormone Fuel

-Certain foods can act as powerful allies in supporting hormone production and activity.
-For example:
+Certain foods act as powerful allies in supporting hormone production and activity:

-- Protein.
-Protein provides the amino acids your body needs to synthesize hormones.
+Protein: Protein provides the amino acids your body needs to synthesize hormones.
 Lean sources like chicken, fish, beans, and lentils are excellent choices.
+For a complete guide to protein sources that also support weight management, see our Best Foods for Weight Loss guide.

-- Vitamins & Minerals.
-Specific micronutrients are essential for hormonal health.
-For example, magnesium is involved in over 300 biochemical reactions, including hormone production, while zinc is crucial for testosterone production.
+Vitamins & Minerals: Specific micronutrients are essential for hormonal health.
+Magnesium is involved in over 300 biochemical reactions, including hormone production, while zinc is crucial for testosterone production.

 The Sugar & Processed Food Sabotage